h2oai/datatable/src/core/expr/!readme.md

 column expressions, the following steps must be taken:

 1. Create a new opcode for your function.
 This opcode must be declared in two places: C++ "src/core/expr/op.h", and python "src/core/expr/expr.py".
    Obviously, the numeric values must match.

-2. Declare the function / method.
+2. Declare the function/method.
 This can be done either in python, or in C++.
 In the end the function should construct and return a python `Expr` object, having the opcode from step 1, as well as the appropriate args and kwargs.

-3. Import the new function in "src/datatable/__init__.py" or, if the function is a part of a specific datatable module, in the proper "src/datatable/YOUR_MODULE_NAME.py" file.
+3. Import the new function in "src/datatable/__init__.py" or, if the function is a part of a specific datatable module, in the corresponding "src/datatable/YOUR_MODULE_NAME.py".
 Also, add the function name to the `__all__` tuple within the same file.

 4. In file "src/core/expr/head_func.h" either declare the new class derived from